NEXT UP ON this.

 Lisa’s life hasn’t always been particularly easy.
 She didn’t finish Year 12 and says she and her family have always struggled financially.
 Her father, who died several years ago, was homeless for a time and battled substance abuse.
 No one else in her family had ever been to university.
 But Lisa knew something had to shift if she was to have a better life.

 ‘I helped my mother bring up my three other sisters.
 I never expected that I would be back studying so late in my life,’ Lisa says.
-‘Although I hadn’t done Year 12 and I’m a mature age student, I decided to change my economic, financial and social situation.’
+‘Although I never completed Year 12, I decided to change my economic, financial and social situation.’

 She began by enrolling in a TAFE course at The Gordon in Geelong, which she says was ‘the perfect pathway’ into university.
-Now she is studying a Bachelor’s Degree in Social Work at Deakin.
+Now she has completed a Bachelor’s Degree in Social Work at Deakin, having graduated in 2019.

 Lisa says that plucking up the courage to return to study was a challenge.